 Any Social Security benefits you receive before full retirement age can decrease when your income goes up.
 However, the Social Security Administration (SSA) doesn’t count money in your IRA as part of your income.
-Instead, income includes only wages from work or self-employment.
-As long as you meet the other criteria for receiving disability benefits, you won’t see a change in your benefit amount -- even if you’re withdrawing from your IRA regularly.
+Instead, income includes only earned and unearned income designated by the SSA.
+As long as you meet the other criteria for receiving disability benefits, you won’t see a change in your benefit amount – even if you’re withdrawing from your IRA regularly.

 Whenever there is a change in your financial situation, you must report this change to the SSA.
 This rule includes any changes in your spouse’s or other family members’ income and resources, as well.
 You may call 800-772-1213 to report the change, or visit your local Social Security office to do it in person.
 If you don’t report a change, you may have to pay back any benefits you collected after the change went into effect.

 The SSA doesn’t just count your wages as income.
 It also counts gift money, unemployment benefits, annuities, pensions, settlements, inheritances and rental pay as part of your income when determining your eligibility for disability.
 Also, it takes into account your resources, which includes cash, bank accounts and U.S. stocks and bonds.
 Even if you don’t think it will affect your benefits, you must still report all financial changes to the Social Security Administration.

 Low began writing professionally in 2005.
 She writes primarily about parenting, personal finance, health, beauty and fashion.
 Low holds a Bachelor of Arts in writing.